El Vino Prodigo

 El Vino Prodigo is made up of three different wines, each with a clear and distinct concept and origin.

-· Placeres Sensoriales (or “sensual pleasures”) is a wine about the fun and joy of delivering just that, i.e. sensual pleasure through wine.
+· Placeres Sensoriales (or “sensory pleasures”) is a wine about the fun and joy of delivering just that, i.e. sensory pleasure through wine.
 “When you approach a wine glass and it is able to stimulate all our senses, that is the goal of this wine”, says Pedro.
 When he was young, he remembers visiting the castle of San Vicente with his grandfather during harvest and smelling the aromas coming off the old concrete vats as the wines were fermenting.
 As a nod to this somewhat forgotten past, the wine is vinified with carbonic maceration and no de-stemming, as was often the tradition in the region some 80-100 years ago.
 It comes from a vineyard called “Santamaria” planted at 500+ meters on clay, with vines between 25 and 40 years old.
 100% Tempranillo, and 100% lo-tech, juicy, aromatic joy!

 · La Vina de la Merce is Pedro’s next level up, and a more serious wine.
 It is named after his mother who passed away tragically in a car accident when he was a child.
 The grapes come from a 35+ year old vineyard at 580 meters in the Rioja Alta Zone planted in stony soils with a base of clay.
 The site is very windy, giving the wine an added dimension of intensity and brightness.
 Here, the wine is de-stemmed and fermented in tank and then aged 14 months in a combination of approximately 80% American and 20% French oak barrels, all used.
 It is textured and bright, with spicy red fruits, nice flesh, and an energetic palate.